agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 The goal of this lab is to improve student usage of the Linux operating system and the *command line*, in the context Illumina FASTQ DNA sequencing data and microbial genome assembly.
 Students will additionally be introduced to cloud computing and the Galaxy framework for bioinformatics analyses.

-**Lectures** - [Lecture 6 slides](https://github.com/agmcarthur/Biochem-3BP3/blob/master/Lectures/Lecture%206%20-%20Genome%20Assembly.pptx) DNA Sequencing & Genome Assembly [video ~39 minutes](https://mcmasteru365-my.sharepoint.com/:v:/g/personal/mcarthua_mcmaster_ca/EcpDSkAKVlJKlFrr6JC_bU0BoLrOTSozH06yX5Po8QEdoQ)
+**Lectures** - [Lecture 6 slides](https://github.com/agmcarthur/Biochem-3BP3/blob/master/Lectures/Lecture%206%20-%20Genome%20Assembly.pptx) DNA Sequencing & Genome Assembly

 **Flash Updates**
 * *Illumina Sequencing*